 Dear Collaborators,

-Solar activity has dropped to a very low level since the last
+Solar activity has been at a low level since the last message.
+The

 See http://www.SolarMonitor.org for images and